gauden/pdfino/README.md

 Convert `.ino` and `.py` files in the current directory into PDFs via Markdown + Pandoc.

-Note: if you are looking for the `pdfino`, a module that "wraps around ReportLab to simplify PDF document creation" then [this is where you want to go](https://pypi.org/project/pdfino/).
+> Note: if you are looking for the `pdfino` module that "wraps around ReportLab to simplify PDF document creation" then [this is where you want to go](https://pypi.org/project/pdfino/).
 My apologies for the name clash but I thought I had coined the name from PDF and Arduino and then became too invested in it.

 ## Install (global)